Omena0/SussyLauncher/README.md

 - Launch SussyLauncher and run it!

 Note: </br>

-If the fabric install script crashes, you have installed python in an invalid directory.
-The supported directories are: %appdata% and Program files.
+- When upgrading from build 7 to 8, delete options.txt.
+Otherwise SussyLauncher will not be able to load the options file and will crash.
+- Your python should be located in either %appdata% or Program Files

 ## Todo